Why Trade Shows Are Still a Top Source of B2B Sales Leads in 2026

 - Authority level: Decision-maker, influencer, or evaluator?

-Post-Event Follow-Up Sequence
+What Does a Post-Event Follow-Up Sequence Look Like?

 The follow-up window is 48 hours.
 After that, your booth visit competes with every other event impression, product demo, and cold email they received that week.
+Harvard Business Review research shows contact success rates are 7x higher within the first hour compared to longer delays.

 Hot leads (demo requested or specific pain stated):

-- Day 1 (same evening or next morning): Personalized email referencing the specific conversation
+- Day 1 (same evening or next morning): Personalized email referencing the specific conversation and the pain they stated

 Warm leads (general interest, no specific ask):